 We know from our intelligence that certain business sectors and the finance industry are highly vulnerable to trafficking.
 We have the systems in place to continue to build that knowledge base and share it effectively with these sectors.
 By creating new alliances with business groups and the world of finance we can help them eradicate trafficker access to supply chains and break up the traffickers ability to move the proceeds of their crime in the widest sense.
 This new thinking needs to take root and grow.

 Arrest, prosecution, rescue and rehabilitation are all necessary for the fight against human trafficking, however they alone are not sufficient.
-If we want to STOP THE TRAFFIK, we must invest in prevention.
+If we want to STOP THE TRAFFIK, we must invest in prevention and work together.